jeremiah-c-leary/hdl-component-manager/docs/source/scenarios/scenario_2.rst

 #.
 Project A checks for updates to the rook component
 #.
 Project A makes and commits changes locally
 #.
 Project A publishes version 1.0.1 of the updated rook component to the component directory.
+#.
+Project A installs version 1.0.1 of rook

 These are the commands